 (e) Private Publishers.

 (f) Westlaw offers thousands of legislative histories for public laws compiled by the GAO.
 Coverage goes back to at at least 1954; check the database description for exact dates (FED-LH).
 Westlaw also has about two dozen legislative histories compiled by Arnold and Porter.
+To pull up all the documents for a Public Law, search using the format: (CI(PL) +2 CI(71-798 )).

 (g) Legislative History Services.
 You can call the Legislative Intent Service (800-666-1917) or another good legislative research service and hire them to compile a Federal legislative history for you.